a2cy/CubePixel/README.md

 # CubePixel
-Install the required dependencies from requirements.txt
+Install the dependencies with `pip install -r requirements.txt